-Meals are taken in the glass-walled conservatory, our favourite room.
+Meals are served in the glass-walled conservatory, our favourite room.
 The eclectic interior has a slight hint of Great Expectations, with colourful Belgian floor tiles, potted plants, old wooden chairs, twisting vines and curio antiques.
-The idea is that nothing matches; Robin Hutson trawled second-hand shops to find vintage glasses, mismatched cutlery and odd-sized plates, creating a feel which is homegrown and organic, much like the food that he champions.
+The idea is that nothing matches; Robin and his wife Judy trawled second-hand shops to find vintage glasses, mismatched cutlery and odd-sized plates, creating a feel which is homegrown and organic, much like the food.

 Overseen by chef James Golding (formerly of The Ivy and Soho House NY), the menu is dictated by the kitchen garden and its bounty, and hence changes daily and in accordance with the micro-seasons.
 For other ingredients the kitchen stays true to its locality; most produce is sourced from within a 25-mile radius, and meat and fish are smoked on site.

 Dinner will be the highlight of your stay: the warm ambiance is the perfect setting for a slow-paced evening meal.
-We kick-started with a cocktail and some 'Piggy bits' (homemade scotch eggs straight from the oven) and saddle-back scratchings with apple sauce.
-Starters were wood-smoked salmon with nutty homemade bread and a superb New Forest wood pigeon salad.
-For mains we tucked into a huge T-bone steak (38 day matured) and tasty Lime Bay Diver scallops with a pea jus and smoked bacon bits.
-And just when we thought there was no room for more, we somehow managed to polish off a creamy lemon Verbena mousse with white strawberries.
-As you'd hope, the wine list was impressive and the staff were knowledgeable and friendly.
+We kick-started with Hambledon sparkling wine (English, crisp yet full-bodied), and some yummy 'Piggy bits' (homemade Brock scotch eggs straight from the oven, oyster mushroom vol-au-vents).
+Starters were a super-fresh garden salad with nutty homemade bread and Lyme Bay scallops with jerusalem artichoke purée, both as delicious as they sounded.
+For mains we tucked into a perfectly cooked New Forest wood pigeon with crushed parsnips and blackberry sauce, and a fall-apart-perfect plaice with rainbow chard (and a side of thrice-cooked chips, because who can resist those?).
+And just when we thought there was no room for more, we somehow managed a chocolate pudding and a creamy lemon Verbena mousse with white strawberries.
+As you'd hope, the wine list was impressive and the staff were super friendly.

-Breakfasts at The Pig are similarly expansive (though expensive).
-A hearty spread of granola, fruit, yoghurt, honeycomb and homemade jams greets you, and the juices are all deliciously fresh.
+Breakfasts are similarly expansive.
+A vast spread of 'healthy' or 'indulgent' granola, home-stewed fruit, creamy yoghurt, real honeycomb, and jams from the 'Hot Jam Lady', along with Dorset apple juice.
 For those who still have space from the night before, the cooked options are superb.
-We erred on the side of gluttony and opted for the 'Full Pig-out' and smoked salmon with scrambled eggs, both of which were accompanied by freshly baked breads and creamy butter.
+We erred on the side of gluttony and opted for smoked salmon with scrambled eggs, and excellent home-smoked bacon, accompanied by freshly baked breads and creamy butter.

-Weather permitting, for lunches and lighter snacks you can head to the outdoor courtyard, where there's a wood-fired oven for flat breads and pizzas.
+For lunches and lighter snacks there's a seasonal outdoor courtyard area with a wood-fired oven for flat breads and pizzas.

 - Children's meals